Showing posts with label Raquel Welch. Show all posts

 James Mason as once-famous director Philip Dexter

-This being a murder mystery, the murder half gets underway when, in the course of playing an elaborate, subtly cruel, detective/gossip game in which each player is assigned a gossipy secret the others are in a race to discover first, one of the participants winds up dead.
-The mystery revolves around the true inspiration for Clinton's gamethe public exposure of the identity of his wife's killerand whether or not that person or persons is willing to go to even greater lengths to keep their secret a secret.
-Thus, with a party of individuals gathered to an isolated setting for the purpose of unearthing who among them is a killer, the stage has been for the subsequent rise in the body count, the typical-for-the-genre tearful confessions, to to-be-expected heated incriminations, and skeletons tumbling out of closets faster than you can say whodunit.
+This being a murder mystery, the murder part gets underway when, during the course of playing an elaborate, subtly cruel, detective/gossip game in which each player is assigned a gossipy secret that the others are in a race to be the first to discover, one of the participants is found dead.
+The mystery revolves around what turns out to be the true inspiration for Clinton's gamethe public disclosure of the identity of his wife's killer.
+The thrills come from wondering what lengths the killer will go to in order to protect themselves.

 The ability to watch and rewatch The Last of Sheila on DVD has revealed it to be a much sharper and smarter film than it was credited with being when first released.
-Virtually every single frame and bit of character business reveal information pertaining to the overall mystery.
+Virtually every single frame and bit of character business reveals information pertaining to the overall mystery.

 And if, as many critics cited at the time, you find The Last of Sheila lacks the humanity necessary to make this "Agatha Christie on the Riviera" whodunit more than just an entertaining exercise in intellectual gymnastics (a common critical complaint was that the characters are all so despicable, you don’t give a hoot about trying to solve the mystery because you couldn’t care less whodunit or who it’s about to be done to); let it be known that time has been kind to The Last of Sheila.

-Let the Games Begin: Making The Last of Sheila was Murder
+Apparently, Making The Last of Sheila was Murder

 The Last of Sheila was made in the '70s, so it practically goes without saying that a post-Watergate cynicism and asserted preoccupation with exposing the ugly side of the lives of the Rich & Famous runs like an undercurrent throughout the film.

-Hollywood is never at its most naïve than when it thinks it has to ratchet up the heartlessness in an attempt to dramatize for us plebeians what a phony, anything-for-a-buck business it is.
-The joke of course has always been that only Hollywood thinks its celluloid soul and cash register heart are well-kept secrets.
-Most anyone over the age of 12 has a pretty clear-eyed grasp of how unprincipled an industry it is, and after years of “seedy underbelly” exposés like: S.O.B., The Day of the Locust, Burn Hollywood Burn, The Bad & the Beautiful, Sunset Blvd., The Player, Two Weeks in Another Town, A Star is Born, The Oscar, etc.I’m STILL waiting for a film to really capture just how callous and venal it can be.
-It would be thrilling (if sobering) to one day see a movie about Hollywood that confronts its own institutionalized, profit-driven practices of racism, sexism, nepotism, sexual abuse, cronyism, and boys club mentality.
+Most anyone over the age of 15 has a pretty clear-eyed grasp of how unprincipled an industry it is, and after years of “seedy underbelly” exposés like: S.O.B., The Day of the Locust, Burn Hollywood Burn, The Bad & the Beautiful, Sunset Blvd., The Player, Two Weeks in Another Town, A Star is Born, The Oscar, etc.I’m STILL waiting for a film to really capture just how callous and venal it can be.
+It would be thrilling (if sobering) to one day see a movie about Hollywood that confronts its own institutionalized, profit-driven practices of racism, sexism, nepotism, homophobia, sexual abuse, cronyism, and boys club mentality.
 In the meantime, I guess we have to settle for "anything for a buck" serving as Hollywood's version of self-revelatory candor.

 The Last of Sheila